 During pregnancy, you may experience new issues with balance, flexibility, and posture.
 As your uterus grows, it can impact your center of gravity and increase your risk of falling.
 One of the goals of Pilates is to help with these challenges.
 Pilates exercises can also help you build the strength to carry your baby easier and can help prepare your body for labor.
 Pilates with and without a reformer are safe during pregnancy.
 There are lots of Pilates exercises that aren’t done on your back.
 For those that are, ask if the studio has a wedge you can put under your head, neck, and shoulders.

 For your information

-Lots of prenatal yoga and prenatal Pilates videos are free online!
-You can use a bath towel if you don't have an exercise mat.
+Lots of prenatal yoga and prenatal Pilates videos are free online.
+You can use a beach towel if you don't have an exercise mat.

 One of the most popular types of gentle prenatal exercise is yoga.
 If you aren’t near a yoga studio, there are plenty of options available online.
 With its focus on mindfulness and slow movement, yoga can be a great way to relieve stress for both your body and mind.
 Breathing and mindfulness exercises may also help with pain management during labor and birth.

 Heated, or hot, yoga classes are not recommended during pregnancy due to an increased risk of complications.
 If you are considering hot yoga during pregnancy, ask your provider for a discussion of the risks and benefits so you can have shared decision-making.